JohnnyShieh/RxFlux/README.md

 * The data flow is always **unidirectional**.

     An [unidirectional data flow](https://www.youtube.com/watch?v=i__969noyAM) is the **core** of the Flux architecture and is what makes it so easy to learn.

 It also provides great advantages when testing the application as discussed below.

 * The application is divided into **three main parts**:

-    - **View**: Application interface.
+    - **View**: Application interface(usally Activity/Fragment on Android).
 It create actions in response to user interactions.
     - **Dispatcher**: Central hub through which pass all actions and whose responsibility is to make them arrive to every Store.
     - **Store**: Maintain the state for a particular application domain.
 They respond to actions according to current state, execute business logic and emit a _change_ event when they are done.
 This event is used by the view to update its interface.